strimzi/client-examples/README.md

 * `STRIMZI_MESSAGE_COUNT` - the number of messages the consumer should receive
 * `STRIMZI_LOG_LEVEL` - logging level
 * `STRIMZI_TRACING_SYSTEM` - if it's set to `jaeger` or `opentelemetry`, this will enable tracing.

+Additionally, any Kafka Consumer API configuration option can be passed as an environmental variable.
+It should be prefixed with `KAFKA_` and use `_` instead of `.`.
+For example environment variable `KAFKA_BOOTSTRAP_SERVERS` will be used as the `bootstrap.servers` configuration option in the Kafka Consumer API.

 Streams
 * `BOOTSTRAP_SERVERS` - comma-separated host and port pairs that is a list of Kafka broker addresses.
 The form of pair is `host:port`, e.g. `my-cluster-kafka-bootstrap:9092`